2004 37¢ Moss Hart

 Issue Date: October 25, 2004

 Playwright and theater director Moss Hart was born on October 24, 1904, in New York City, New York.

 Hart was raised in relative poverty in the Bronx.
-As a child, he was close with his aunt Kate, who took him to the theater frequently.
-Though he lost contact with her after she and his parents had a falling out, he always credited her with giving him his love a theater and his belief that the theater made possible “the art of being somebody else… not a scrawny boy with bad teeth [and] a funny name.”
+As a child, he was close to his Aunt Kate, who took him to the theater frequently.
+Though he lost contact with her after she and his parents had a falling out, he always credited her with giving him his love for theater.
+He learned that the theater made possible “the art of being somebody else… not a scrawny boy with bad teeth [and] a funny name.”

 Hart got his start in the theater business directing amateur theatrical groups for several years.
 He also found work as an entertainment director at summer resorts.
 When he had time, Hart wrote plays, often working with George S. Kaufman.
 Together they wrote the Broadway hit, Once in a Lifetime, which premiered in 1930.